 How do you refer to our youngest generation?
 Next Gen, Gen Z, iGen, Centennials, and Gen We are all monikers that have been proposed.
 As they emerge as a presence in the workplace, learning leaders must consider their preferences as well as their potential when designing effective workplace learning, collaboration, and communication experiences.
 In a recent blog, I described this generation as one that depends heavily on their personal devices for connecting to others.
-They prefer point-of-need access to information versus a more structured curriculum.
+Next Generation employees prefer point-of-need access to information versus a more structured curriculum.
 They seek out visual, graphical stimuli versus lengthy text.

 With that in mind, we need to create experiences and use instructional techniques that sit at the intersection of Next Gen preferences and organizational goals for a more productive digital workplace.